TheNinth7/openhab-garmin/docs/README.md

 - **iOS**: HTTP and HTTPS supported
 - **Android**: Only HTTPS with a valid certificate is supported due to Garmin SDK limitations

-You can use [myopenHAB](https://www.myopenhab.org) to securely access your local openHAB instance over the Internet.
+You can use [myopenHAB](https://www.myopenhab.org) to securely access your local openHAB instance over the Internet using HTTPS.

 ---